 Here’s another example of the way fear rears its head: I worked with a Conscious Motherhood client a few years ago who shared with me that almost every time she sat down to nurse her baby, the thought popped into her head, “I hate her.”
 Her shame about it was so strong she could barely utter the words to me.
 She was befuddled and distressed by this, especially given that she was deeply in love with her baby.
 But as we talked, it became clear that what she really meant was, “I hate THIS”, meaning she hated the vulnerability of new motherhood, she hated being sleep deprived, she hated feeling so scared and uncertain most of time.
 She didn’t hate her baby at all; her baby became the target of her projection, and once she unraveled the projection to its core, the sentence stopped popping into her head.

 It’s easy to believe our thoughts.
-It’s easy to second-guess ourselves, especially when we’re in transition and on the precipice or the midst of a life-altering change.
+It’s easy to second-guess ourselves, especially when we’re in a real relationship or on the precipice of a life-altering change.
 It’s easy, especially in our psychotherapeutically-oriented culture to think, “Was that thought coming from my unconscious?
 Are these thoughts pointing to my true feelings?”
 Rarely have I ever seen that to be the case, and when it is, it’s substantiated by real issues in real life (as opposed to the issues we create in our minds when we believe our fear-based thoughts).

 Transitions always present opportunities for growth.
 For many people, the area of growth centers around working with their thoughts, perhaps for the first time in their lives.
 It’s a worthy practice and one, when worked with consciously and effectively, will serve you for the rest of your life.